 - Are you in the business of buying and selling items?
-If so, it’s likely that the items will need to be transported from one place to another.
+If so, is it likely that the items will need to be transported from one place to another?

 - Is there considerable traffic or are there dangerous interchanges on roads used to transport the items you buy and sell?

-- Do you have some degree of control over who is driving the vehicles used to transport the goods I buy and sell?
+- Do you have some degree of control over who is driving the vehicles used to transport the goods you buy and sell?
 Are they sufficiently skilled and experienced?